Our greedy appetite for attention

 The case of Maison Margiela

 The last one is Maison Margiela, a fashion brand from France.
 This is the dispute I like best.
 Probably, the brand doesn’t want to highlight the brand name too much.
 The brand tag is just tacked only in the four corners of the tag, so that customers can remove it easily after purchase.
 The four tacking stitches can be seen from the outside.
-Most of customers seem to leave the tag, and ironically, the brand of Maison Margiela is sometimes called “the four-point tag” in Japan.
+Ironically, most of the Japanese customers seem to leave the tag, and the brand of Maison Margiela is sometimes called “the four-point tag” in Japan.

 Photo credit: http://evenmagazine.com/martin-margiela/, https://www.huffingtonpost.jp/2018/07/08/iittala-seal_a_23476069/, https://fhsnixnews.com/2473/entertainment/should-stickers-be-left-on-fitted-hats/